Time-dependent queue length distribution in queues fed by $K$ customers in a finite interval: Conclusion

-We close this paper with some remarks on the computational aspect of our results.
-Theorem \ref{thm:distribution of the number of customers} shows that we have to compute the time dependent joint pmf of the numbers of arrivals and departures in the auxiliary model, and if $f(t)$ ($t \in [0,T]$) is piecewise constant, the uniformization can be utilized in principle, as shown in (\ref{eq:uniformization}).
-Although we derived the upper bound of truncation error, the computation of Poisson probabilities can be another source of numerical error, especially for a large $K$.
+To compute the pmf $\Poi(\Lambda(0,T),K)$ of the Poisson distribution with sufficiently high accuracy, the parameter $\alpha$ must be chosen proportional to $K$ (cf.\ \eqref{eq:Lambda-F}).
+On the other hand, when $\alpha$ is large (equivalently, when $\Lambda(0,T)$ is large) the evaluation of $\Poi(\Lambda(0,T),0) = e^{-\Lambda(0,T)}$ may suffer from exponent underflow, making numerically stable computation nontrivial \cite[pp. 19--20]{Tijms1994}.
 As regards this, one may refer to \cite{Fox88}, where for a given error tolerance, the left and right truncation points in the Poisson distribution can be pre-determined.
-Besides, the computational cost is problematic.
+Besides, the computational cost can be problematic.
 Because the dimension of the square matrix $\bm{P}_n$ is of order $O(K^2 |\mathcal{S}|)$, the computational cost would be huge for a large $K$ if we implement (\ref{eq:uniformization}) in a straightforward manner.
-This problem can be mitigated by truncating $\hat{\bm{p}}(T_{n-1})$ in (\ref{eq:uniformization}) based on the observation that $\hat{A}(T_{n-1})$ follows a Poisson distribution with mean $\Lambda(0,T_{n-1})$.
-The development of the computational procedure for large-scale systems remains as future work.
+This problem can be mitigated by truncating $\hat{\bm{p}}(T_{n-1})$ in (\ref{eq:uniformization}) based on the observation that $\widehat{A}(T_{n-1})$ follows a Poisson distribution with mean $\Lambda(0,T_{n-1})$.
+The development of a computational procedure for large-scale systems remains as future work.

+In this paper, we assumed that all customers arrive within the finite time interval $[0,T]$.
+In practical systems, however, it is often the case that some customers have already arrived before the service starts, and a model allowing arrivals prior to time $0$ has been considered in \cite{Boxma2025}.
+Our only assumption on the service mechanism is Assumption \ref{asm:service mechanism}, which does not require that service begins precisely at time $0$.
+Therefore, our framework can be extended to incorporate such models by appropriately modifying the initial-state probability vector $\bm{p}(0)$.